 DAY101 has been granted BTD by the FDA for the treatment of pediatric patients with an advanced low-grade glioma harboring an activating RAF alteration who require systemic therapy and who have either progressed following prior treatment or who have no satisfactory alternative treatment options.
 The BTD is designed to speed the development and regulatory review of new medicines that are intended to treat a serious condition and that have shown encouraging early clinical results, which demonstrate substantial, meaningful improvement over available medicines and where there is significant unmet medical need.
 The FDA granted this designation based on all of the available clinical data from the DAY101 development program, including data from the PNOC014 study.
 As noted above, DAY101 has also received Orphan Drug Designation from the FDA for the treatment of malignant glioma.

 “These preliminary Phase 1 data suggest that DAY101, a CNS penetrant inhibitor of BRAF and CRAF fusions and mutations, appears to be well-tolerated and may have meaningful anti-tumor activity in pediatric patients with low-grade glioma,” says Dr. Samuel Blackman, founder and Chief Medical Officer of Day One Biopharmaceuticals.
-“Of the eight patients with a confirmed RAF-fusion, we observed that two patients achieved a complete response, three had a partial response, and three achieved stable disease with a median time to response of 10.5 weeks.
+“Of the eight patients with a confirmed RAF-fusion, we observed that two patients achieved a complete response, three had a partial response, two achieved stable disease, and one experienced progressive disease, with a median time to response of 10.5 weeks.
 The observed complete responses, rapid onset of responses, and durability of responses observed thus far make us excited about the potential that DAY101 may have for providing meaningful clinical improvements for pediatric patients with RAF-altered low-grade gliomas in the coming years.”